Best Exercises for Golf - Strength, Warm-Up & Swing Exercises

 - Formations of trunks

 Continue lengthwise along your back by tying your hands around the golf club, twist your trunk, and tilt your head to the left whenever you feel a stretch.
-Until doing this stretch is from the other hand, keep this pose for around twenty to thirty seconds.

 There are plenty of other rotation stretches that maximize your endurance, balance, and power if you want to try anything else.